-The car can only be unlocked from a deadlock state with the remote control key.
+The car can only be unlocked with the remote control key when the deadlocks function is activated.
 The front left door can also be unlocked with the detachable key blade (p.
-150).
-In addition, it is possible to unlock/open the doors and boot lid/tailgate on cars equipped with the Keyless drive by touching door handles or the handle on the boot lid/tailgate.
+160).
+In addition, it is possible to unlock and open the doors and boot lid on cars equipped with the Keyless Drive\ by touching door handles or the handle on the boot lid.